Normani Pushes Chest Out In Crop Top For Stunning New Single Artwork, ‘Motivation’

 Normani is slowly but surely becoming the name on everyone’s lips.

 She is a former member of Fifth Harmony who is now pursuing a solo career.
-The “Slow Down” songstress revealed the artwork for her new upcoming single, “Motivation,” which will be her first solo piece that’s not a collaboration.
+The “Slow Down” songstress revealed the artwork for her new upcoming single, “Motivation,” which will be her first song as a solo act that’s not a collaboration.
 For her Instagram caption, she mentions that it will be released next week on August 16.

 Normani appears in the center of the artwork in a pair of jeans and a white cropped vest.
-She is positioned facing one side, on her knees, pushing her chest out while placing her hands on the floor.
-The stunning artwork has an overall pink aesthetic and sees her long wavy hair in a ponytail.
+She is turned to one side, on her knees, pushing her chest out while placing her hands on the floor.
+The stunning artwork has an overall pink aesthetic, and she wears her long wavy hair in a ponytail.

 Within one hour of sharing, the post has racked up over 185,000 likes, proving to have made an instant impact on her followers.